 Extra Flaky Scallion Pancakes with Shallots

 I love eating these pancakes as they are without any type of sauce because the five-spice powder on the inside provides the right amount of seasoning.
-If you like sauces, however, you can dip the pancakes in a soy sauce and vinegar dip (recipe here) or you can try my honey chili sauce!
+If you like sauces, however, you can dip the pancakes in my soy and vinegar dumpling sauce or my sweet chili sauce!

 - Prep Time: 2 hours